loader

 A laceration is cut in the skin, resulting in a scrape, scratch, or puncture wound.
 Lacerations are common injuries that often result from contact with a sharp object.
 While most lacerations are non-life-threatening, leaving them untreated can increase your risk of infection.

-At FCCMG, we offer high-quality laceration treatment seven days a week at our three urgent care locations (Irvine, Costa Mesa, and Fountain Valley).
+At FCCMG, we offer high-quality laceration treatment seven days a week at our three urgent care locations (Irvine, and Costa Mesa).
 Visit one of our urgent care centers for prompt diagnosis and treatment.

 Highlights of Our Urgent Care Clinics: